What is a bridging loan?

 One example is you may have found a perfect property to buy, but your current house hasn’t sold yet, so you do not have the funds ready to complete the transaction.
 In this case, you could take out a bridging loan to fund the purchase.
 Once the sale of your house goes through, you can use the money to repay your loan.

-Whatever the reason, our dedicated team are committed to finding you a product that will allow you to achieve your short-term goals.
+Our dedicated team will always try to find you a product that will allow you to achieve your goals.

 Is a bridging loan right for me?